gabe-mc/GLASY/README.md

 ## Software Specification

-The user will choose a location and select a radius, and the program returns a list of the most popular spots around.
+The user will choose a location, select a radius, start and end time, type of locations they want to visit, and the program will return a list of the most popular spots around based on your filters.
+The user may choose which locations specifically they'd like to visit, which gets returned to the program.
 Based on this list, the program will plan an itinerary for the user’s day around visiting these spots, and will include times and routes to take.
 The program will plan the route based on whichever path is the most efficient (meaning which paths require the least amount of travel or are conveniently close to each other).
-To expand the program, the machine can also show the hours of operation for each location and take that into consideration, as well as the genre of the attraction.
-Another potential expansion is allowing the user to choose how many or specifically which locations they want to go to.
+This program also allows the user to save their itinerary as a markdown file to open at a later time.

+Note that this program is best run on a device with screen size 13" x 9".
+This entire program was built using Java 17.

 ## Features
 This program will: